Maute007/genius/replit.md

 # Genius - Educational AI Platform

 ## Overview
 Genius is an educational AI platform for Mozambican students, featuring a REST API backend with Express/Sequelize and a React frontend with Vite.
-The platform uses Claude AI (via Anthropic API) for intelligent tutoring.
+The platform uses Claude AI (via Anthropic API) for intelligent tutoring with personalized responses based on student profiles.

 ## Tech Stack
 - **Frontend**: React + Vite + TypeScript + Tailwind CSS